NATIONAL VELVET (MGM 1945) Warner Home Video

-Of late, the Warner Archive has had a minor love-in with the great Elizabeth Taylor; and quite simply – who can blame them?
-The violet-eyed zeitgeist who, despite innumerable personal tragedies (and almost as many husbands) could dazzle a room simply by entering it; who took Hollywood to task on more than one occasion and rewrote the terms of her own career; who came close to the brink of death several times, and, suffered life-long debilitating pain from a riding accident incurred while she was still a child; amassed an obscene collection of vintage jewels, became an ardent crusader for AIDS research; took her personal life more seriously than any movie role, yet remained steadfastly loyal to her nearest and dearest friends; Montgomery Clift and Michael Jackson among them.
+Last year the Warner Archive has had a minor love-in with the great Elizabeth Taylor; and quite simply – who could blame them?
+Despite innumerable personal tragedies (and almost as many husbands) this violet-eyed zeitgeist could dazzle a room simply by entering it.
+She took Hollywood to task on more than one occasion and rewrote the terms of her own contracts and career.
+She came close to the brink of death several times, and, suffered life-long debilitating pain from a riding accident incurred while she was still a child.
+She amassed an obscene collection of vintage jewels, became an ardent crusader for AIDS research and took her personal life more seriously than any movie role.
+And yet, she remained steadfastly loyal to her nearest and dearest friends; Montgomery Clift, Roddy McDowell, Rock Hudson and Michael Jackson among them.
 Yes, we could go on and on about Elizabeth Taylor.
 But why?
-Ah, now there lies the great mystery; Taylor’s popular appeal.
+Ah, now therein lies the great mystery in Taylor’s popular appeal.
 For there have been other glamor queens with equally as colorful back stories to tell; other philanthropists whose altruism took precedent after the footlights faded, and so on and so forth.
 Yet, there has never been another Elizabeth Taylor.
 Surely, never again will we see the content of her character, depth of her compassion, scope of her sincerity, and, monumental stature in her radiant physical beauty emanating from beyond the prosceniums at our local movie houses.
 The era that bore an Elizabeth Taylor – and others like her – is gone; sadly too, the legend herself.
-Mercifully time, while unkind to the flesh, has been immeasurably a comfort to her reputation as a star of the first quality and magnitude.
-This has only grown in stature in the advancing years since she last walked off a movie set to pursue other causes and worthy ambitions.
+Mercifully time, while unkind to the flesh, has been immeasurably a comfort to her reputation as a star of the first quality.
+This has only ripened with the advancing years.

 I suppose it is redundant to point out that no life writ as large as Taylor’s can be perfect.
-But I equally suspect the public has long since cut Elizabeth some slack; although, in her own time she was oft pilloried as a sexual wanton and home-wrecker.
-Lord knows, Elizabeth had more than her share of misfires – some of which she lamentably created for herself.
-Yet, who among us is living that ‘perfect know-it-all life’; without incident, self-inflicted idiocy and a touch of the bizarre for which only the old cliché about ‘truth’ being ‘stranger than fiction’ can suffice?
-And furthermore the point, who would be able to weather half as much as Elizabeth Taylor faced with even a modicum of as much fortitude, self-assured defiance, accepting nonchalance, solid introspection, a good sense of humor and, of course, class?
-Because, in the final analysis, Elizabeth Taylor took her lumps, but kept coming back for more; reputation bloodied, but unbowed.
-I would have her kind again; and no - not without the miscalculations, oversights and stumbling blocks set in her path for her to gregariously trip over with unbridled courage.
+But I equally suspect the public has long since cut Liz some slack; although, in her own time she was pilloried as a sexual wanton and home-wrecker.
+Lord knows, Elizabeth had more than her share of misfires – some, she lamentably created for herself.
+Yet, who among us is living that ‘perfect know-it-all life’ without incident, self-inflicted idiocy and a touch of the bizarre for which only the old adage about ‘truth’ being ‘stranger than fiction’ can suffice?
+And further to the point, who would be able to weather half as much as Elizabeth Taylor with even a modicum of as much fortitude, self-assured defiance, accepting nonchalance, solid introspection, a good sense of humor and, of course, class?
+Because, in the final analysis, Elizabeth Taylor took her lumps, but kept coming back; reputation oft bloodied, but unbowed.
+I would have her kind again and ‘no’ - not without the miscalculations, oversights and stumbling blocks set for her to gregariously trip over with unbridled courage.

 But I digress.
-2016 has been a banner year for Elizabeth Taylor fans on Blu-ray – already, three great performances committed to release from the Warner Archive (WAC) – the custodians of virtually all her early movie art; Who’s Afraid of Virginia Woolf?, Cat on a Hot Tin Roof and Father Of The Bride.
+2016 was a banner year for Elizabeth Taylor fans on Blu-ray with three great performances released from the Warner Archive (WAC) – the custodians of virtually all her early movie art; Who’s Afraid of Virginia Woolf?, Cat on a Hot Tin Roof and Father Of The Bride.
 Might we be expecting too much from WAC to favor us with several more examples of exactly why Elizabeth Taylor remains, as one Vogue reporter astutely surmised in 1966 – “the most alluring woman in the world.”
-The difficulty in assessing Elizabeth Taylor as an actress is that she is decidedly a movie star first and foremost; the disconnect between glamor queen and superior raw talent readily overshadowed, despite countless examples to choose from in her cinema repertoire; National Velvet, Cynthia, A Date With Judy, Butterfield 8, Lassie Come Home, and, Raintree County among the list of contenders.
-Personally, if I had to pick only one of these to round out WAC’s 2016 output of Taylor-made classics in high-def, the vote would be cast for her breakout performance in National Velvet finally to receive the honor so obviously due.
+The difficulty in assessing Elizabeth Taylor as an actress is that she is decidedly a movie star first and foremost; the disconnect between glamor queen and superior raw talent readily overshadowed, despite countless examples to choose from in her cinema repertoire; National Velvet, Cynthia, A Date with Judy, Butterfield 8, Lassie Come Home, and, Raintree County among the list of contenders.
+Personally, if I had to pick only one of these to round out WAC’s admiration and output of Taylor-made classics in high-def, the vote would be cast for her breakout performance in National Velvet.

 Marx and Metro wasted little time promoting their new find.
 After appearing to good effect in supporting roles in Lassie Come Home (1943), Jane Eyre (1943, loaned out to 2oth Century-Fox) and The White Cliffs of Dover (1944), preparations began for Elizabeth’s first starring role in one of the studio’s most ambitious projects to date: Clarence Brown’s National Velvet (1945).
 A girl and her horse…what could be more wholesome?
 Transforming Enid Bagnold’s novel into a prestige picture was the passion project of producer, Pandro S. Berman.
 But that ‘passion’ would slightly cool after Mayer insisted the picture belonged to Taylor, an enthusiasm Berman did not share.
 Yet even as a child, Taylor possessed the ability to completely captivate most any man’s heart – a power ill-served throughout her many marriages in later years.
 Nevertheless, it completely won over her director.
 “I really hated to call her an actress,” director, Clarence Brown later admitted, “She was much too natural for that.”
 In the meantime, Berman selected a magnificent gelding ‘King Charles’ for Elizabeth to ride.
 At least the four-legged star of his picture would be pedigreed: the grandson of Man o’ War.
 Despite being past his prime as a race horse, ‘King Charles’ proved a minor terror on the set; high-spirited and prone to biting practically everyone except Elizabeth, who cuddled and coddled him until he was as docile as a puppy.
 This bond between Taylor and King Charles baffled the wranglers.
 But when Elizabeth proudly told a visiting reporter she was doing forty jumps a day in training for National Velvet, an alarmed L.B.
 Mayer quickly put a stop to her excessive equestrian exercises.
 The last thing he needed was for his star to have an accident.
 Hence, during the climactic Grand National race, virtually all of Taylor’s spirited stunt work was performed by a stunt double in long shot; the racing footage skillfully intercut with close-ups of Taylor astride King Charles; the pair galloping on a treadmill with a process plate subbing in for the background.
 Even so, Elizabeth proved enough of a horse woman to appear in a spirited charge across the windswept fields of southern California, convincingly substituting for the white cliffs of Dover.